 - You may be dropped from a course for a full-tuition refund if the instructor determines before the full-tuition refund deadline that you lack the English proficiency required for the course.
 After the full-tuition refund deadline, you may be excluded from a course for no refund if the instructor determines that your lack of English proficiency is disruptive to the progress of instruction.

 Courses that require proof of English proficiency

-1. Take one of the following tests of English proficiency before registration begins to meet the requirement by the registration deadline.
+Take one of the tests of English proficiency before registration begins to meet the requirement by the registration deadline.